peytoncordero/DRI25/text-analysis.md

 Now that we have seen and implemented a series of text analysis techniques, let's go to the Internet to find a new text.
 You could use something such as historic newspapers, or Supreme Court proceedings, or use any txt file on your computer.
 Here we will use [Project Gutenberg](http://www.gutenberg.org).
 Project Gutenberg is an archive of public domain written works, available in a wide variety of formats, including `.txt`.
 You can download these to your computer or access them via the url.
 We'll use the latter.
 We found _Don Quixote_ in the archive (see [here](http://www.gutenberg.org/files/996/996-0.txt)), and will work with that.

-The Python package `urllib` comes installed with Python, but is inactive by default, so we still need to import it to utilize the functions.
+The Python package `urllib` comes installed with Python.
 Since we are only going to use the `urlopen` function, we will just import that one.

 In the next cell, type: